timmay54/FreeGLUT-on-Windows/README.md

     6. Finally, add the dll's to the project:
         * Open up File explorer, and go to the FreeGLUT download folder, and go to `freeglut\bin`
-        * Drag that file into the VisualStudio Window, right on top of your project file.
+        * Drag the dll file (NOT THE x64 FOLDER) into the VisualStudio Window, right on top of your project file.
 The arrow points to that file:
         ![sln-projx](sln-vs-projx.PNG)
         * It will look like this:
         ![dll2](dll2.PNG)